tugraz-isds/rslidy/README.md

 ##### Lists

-To organize slides, bullet points are created as shown in the sniped below.
+To organize slides, bullet points are created as shown in the snippet below.

 ```html
 <section>